 What has been added?

-- OBLIGATIONS OF THE PUBLISHER: For email broadcasts (see section 4a).
+- DATA PROTECTION and OBLIGATIONS OF THE PUBLISHER: For email broadcasts (see section 4 and 6 respectively).

 To join Monetise's Network and to become a Publisher, you must first read carefully the following terms and Conditions which govern the Publisher Program (the "Conditions").